nette/php-generator/readme.md

 	public int $linesBetweenUseTypes = 0;
 	/** position of the opening brace for functions and methods */ public bool $bracesOnNextLine = true;
+	/** place one parameter in one line, even if it has an attribute or is promoted */ public bool $singleParameterOnOneLine = false;
 	/** separator between the right parenthesis and return type of functions and methods */ public string $returnTypeColon = ': ';
 }